Updated July 9, 2020

 The beauty of Spain as a holiday destination lies in its diversity.
 Whether you want an entertainment-packed family break in Benidorm, a culture-soaked Barcelona getaway or a history-rich holiday in Seville, Spain comes up trumps.

-And with short flight times from the UK, you can get over and start exploring in a few hours.
+And with short flight times from the UK, you can get over and start exploring in a few hours - what are you waiting for?

 Temperatures in the Balearic Islands sit around the mid-20C mark well into late summer.
 Sleepy Menorca offers undisturbed R&R, while party island Ibiza is winding down with closing parties through September and early October.